Homework Assignment 5

 It should print something like this:

 15/04/27 19:32:06 INFO client.RMProxy: Connecting to ResourceManager at /0.0.0.0:8032 15/04/27 19:32:07 WARN mapreduce.JobSubmitter: Hadoop command-line option parsing not performed.
 Implement the Tool interface and execute your application with ToolRunner to remedy this.
-15/04/27 19:32:07 INFO input.FileInputFormat: Total input paths to process : 37 15/04/27 19:32:07 INFO mapreduce.JobSubmitter: number of splits:37 15/04/27 19:32:08 INFO mapreduce.JobSubmitter: Submitting tokens for job: job_1430155904361_0001 15/04/27 19:32:08 INFO impl.YarnClientImpl: Submitted application application_1430155904361_0001 15/04/27 19:32:08 INFO mapreduce.Job: The url to track the job: http://ubuntu1410adminuser:8088/proxy/application_1430155904361_0001/ 15/04/27 19:32:08 INFO mapreduce.Job: Running job: job_1430155904361_0001 15/04/27 19:32:21 INFO mapreduce.Job: Job job_1430155904361_0001 running in uber mode : false 15/04/27 19:32:21 INFO mapreduce.Job: map 0% reduce 0% 15/04/27 19:32:53 INFO mapreduce.Job: map 5% reduce 0% 15/04/27 19:32:54 INFO mapreduce.Job: map 16% reduce 0%
+15/04/27 19:32:07 INFO input.FileInputFormat: Total input paths to process : 37 15/04/27 19:32:07 INFO mapreduce.JobSubmitter: number of splits:37 15/04/27 19:32:08 INFO mapreduce.JobSubmitter: Submitting tokens for job: job_1430155904361_0001 15/04/27 19:32:08 INFO impl.YarnClientImpl: Submitted application application_1430155904361_0001 15/04/27 19:32:08 INFO mapreduce.Job: The url to track the job: http://ubuntu1410adminuser:8088/proxy/application_1430155904361_0001/ 15/04/27 19:32:08 INFO mapreduce.Job: Running job: job_1430155904361_0001 15/04/27 19:32:21 INFO mapreduce.Job: Job job_1430155904361_0001 running in uber mode : false 15/04/27 19:32:21 INFO mapreduce.Job: map 0% reduce 0% 15/04/27 19:32:53 INFO mapreduce.Job: map 5% reduce 0% 15/04/27 19:32:54 INFO mapreduce.Job: map 16% reduce 0%Open up the web browser in the virtual machine and enter the

-it gave you.- In this example the
+urlit gave you.- In this example the

-was: - http://ubuntu1410adminuser:8088/proxy/application14301559043610001/
+urlwas: - http://ubuntu1410adminuser:8088/proxy/application14301559043610001/

 - In this example the